LBCrion/sfwbar/doc/sfwbar.rst

   additional css properties for the widget.
 These properties will only apply to the widget in question.
-You can have multiple instances of the css property in a single widget definition and they all will be applied in the order of their occurence. css property value can only be a static string, not an expression.
+You can have multiple instances of the css property in a single widget definition and they all will be applied in the order of their occurrence. css property value can only be a static string, not an expression.

 action